-In order to progress to the rank of Eagle Scout, a Scout must serve his troop in various leadership capacities.
-As a First Class Scout he must serve for four (4) months, as a Star Scout he must serve six (6) months, and as a Life Scout he must serve six (6) months.
+To progress through the ranks of Scouts BSA, a Scout must serve his troop in various leadership capacities.
+Please refer to BSA Guide to Advancement for details and current requirements.
 There are several positions in which a Scout may choose to serve to meet these requirements:

-- Patrol Leader,
+- Patrol Leader

-- Assistant Senior Patrol Leader,
+- Assistant Senior Patrol Leader

-- Senior Patrol Leader,
+- Senior Patrol Leader

-- Troop Guide,
+- Troop Guide

-- Order of the Arrow Troop Representative,
+- Order of the Arrow Troop Representative

-- Den Chief,
+- Den Chief

-- Scribe,
+- Scribe

-- Librarian,
+- Librarian

-- Historian,
+- Historian

-- Quartermaster,
+- Quartermaster

-- Bugler,
+- Bugler

-- Junior Assistant Scoutmaster,
+- Junior Assistant Scoutmaster

-- Chaplain Aide,
+- Chaplain Aide

-- Instructor,
+- Instructor(s)

-- Troop Webmaster, or
+- Troop Webmaster

-- Leave No Trace Trainer.
+- Leave No Trace Trainer

+- Outdoor Ethics Guide